DiamondLightSource/mks9xx/README.md

 One template is provided here:

 1) mks9xx.template
-This instatiates all the records associated with the controller's common
+This instantiates all the records associated with the controller's common

 The user interface is presently available via EDM screens.